kramsretlow/Autologistic.jl/docs/src/Examples.md

 ![marginal-probs.png](../assets/marginal-probs.png)

-Although the differences between the two marginal distributions are not striking, the extra edges connecting top to bottom and left to right do have some influence on the probabilities at the periphery of the square.
+Although the differences between the two marginal distributions are not striking, the extra edges connecting top/bottom and left/right do have some influence on the probabilities at the periphery of the square.

 As a final demonstration, perform Gibbs sampling for model `M2`, starting from